geographyclub/american-geography/README.md

 # American Geography
-This is how I'm processing census and street data.
+This is how I'm working with census and street data.

 1. [Importing](#1-importing)
 2. [Processing](#2-processing)